Clements, Kansas: 20th century

 There have been numerous floods during the history of Clements.
 In June and July 1951, due to heavy rains, rivers and streams flooded numerous cities in Kansas, including Clements.
 Many reservoirs and levees were built in Kansas as part of a response to the Great Flood of 1951.

 Geography

 Clements is located in the Flint Hills of the Great Plains.
-The Cottonwood River runs through the south part of the community.
+The Cottonwood River runs through the southern part of the community.

 Area attractions

 Clements has one listing on the National Register of Historic Places listings in Chase County, Kansas (NRHP).
 The Clements Stone Arch Bridge was built of native limestone across Cottonwood River in 1887.
 The two-span bridge with a main span of 57.1 ft and a length of 126.9 ft is now open only to pedestrians.

 Education

 The community is served by Chase County USD 284 public school district.
 It has two schools.

 Infrastructure

 Transportation

 U.S. Route 50 highway and BNSF Railway pass through Clements.